What is earnest money?

 Some markets simply have different standards and conventions when it comes to earnest money.

-For example, earnest money deposits between 1–2% are common in South Carolina, while 10% is the norm in some parts of New York markets, like New York City.
+For example, earnest money deposits of 1–2% are common in South Carolina, while 10% is the norm in some parts of New York, like New York City.

-These earnest money conventions are usually connected to local competition, demographics, and price point.
+These earnest money conventions are usually connected to local competition, demographics, and price points.

 What kind of home are you buying?

-Sometimes the amount you’ll have to put down for the deposit varies depending on what type of property you’re looking to purchase.
-For example, new construction homes typically require 5-10% down instead of the usual 1-2% you likely put down for an existing home.
+Sometimes the earnest money amount depends on the type of property you want to purchase.
+For example, new construction homes typically require 5–10% down instead of the usual 1–2% for an existing home.

 How are you financing the purchase?